Installation and Configuration

 app.bigquery.total-timeout totalTimeout has ultimate control over how long the logic should keep trying the remote call until it gives up completely.
 The higher the total timeout, the more retries can be attempted.
 Default: 0 milliseconds

 app.bigquery.initial-retry-delay InitialRetryDelay controls the delay before the first retry.
-Subsequent retries will use this value adjusted according to the RetryDelayMultiplier.
+Subsequent retries use this value adjusted according to the RetryDelayMultiplier.
 Default: 0 milliseconds

 app.bigquery.retry-delay-multiplier RetryDelayMultiplier controls the change in retry delay.
 The retry delay of the previous call is multiplied by the RetryDelayMultiplier to calculate the retry delay for the next call.
 Default: 1.0

 app.bigquery.max-attempts MaxAttempts defines the maximum number of attempts to perform.
-If this value is greater than 0, and the number of attempts reaches this limit, the logic will give up retrying even if the total retry time is still lower than TotalTimeout.
+If this value is greater than 0, and the number of attempts reaches this limit, the logic will give up retrying, even if the total retry time is still lower than TotalTimeout.
 Default: 0

 app.cache.prefix Redis cache prefix Default: query-enforcer.v2